WestDRI/wgpages/content/julia202202/julia-01-intro-language.md

 A much better approach in this case is to put our Julia code in a Julia script and run it through a batch job by using the Slurm function `sbatch`.

-You can run a Julia script with `julia script.jl`.
+You can run a Julia script with `julia julia_script.jl`.

-So all we need to do is to submit a shell script to `sbatch` that contains information for the cluster and the code to run (`julia script.jl`).
+So all we need to do is to submit a shell script to `sbatch` that contains information for Slurm and the code to run (`julia julia_script.jl`).

 {{<note>}}
 Example: